 As back pain or neck pain moves from the acute phase to the chronic stage, factors other than tissue damage and injury come more into play.
 These include such things as ongoing "pain" signals in the nervous system even though there is no tissue damage, as well as thoughts and emotions.

 Multiple treatment options are available for spine pain

-Whenever your back pain or neck pain is ongoing, consider trying a different approach to managing your condition.
-While it is unfortunate, finding relief from back pain is often a process of trial and error, and it may take an enduring effort to find the best approach to adequately manage your pain so you can get back to enjoying life.
+And, don’t forget to find support from people who know what you are going through, such as on our forums.
+Finding relief from back pain is often a process of trial and error, and it may take an enduring effort to find the best approach to adequately manage your pain so you can get back to enjoying life.